joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

 ### Render Neighborhoods in Richmond

-We want to display the neighborhoods defined in the Home Owners' Loan Corporation document and highlight the redlined neighborhoods, or the neighborhoods with a "D" categorization.
+We want to display the neighborhoods defined in the Home Owners' Loan Corporation document and highlight the redlined neighborhoods, or the neighborhoods with a `D` categorization.
-Search for "Richmond" in the [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58&text=downloads) site and download the "Shapefile."
+Search for "Richmond" in the [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/#loc=5/39.1/-94.58&text=downloads) site and download the `Shapefile.`

-After you download the shapefile, you can add it to QGIS by dragging the zip file to the project, or using the "Layer" menu item (Layer -> Add Layer -> Add Vector Layer).
+After you download the shapefile, you can add it to QGIS by dragging the zip file to the project, or using the `Layer` menu item (Layer -> Add Layer -> Add Vector Layer).

 If everything worked correctly, you should see the layers rendered on your map with solid, outlined shapes like so:
 ![]({{site.url}}/assets/img/posts/2023-09-richmond-nytimes/07_added_layers_small.jpg)

 We want these shapes to be outlines instead of filled-in shapes, and we want the redlined neighborhoods to be outlined in red.

-Double click on the layer in the `Layers` window and click on `Symbology` on the left hand side of the `Properties` popup.
+* Double click on the layer in the `Layers` window and click on `Symbology` on the left hand side of the `Properties` popup.

-Click the top dropdown where it says `Single Symbol` and change it to `Categorized.` We want to select the field we want to categorize on, which we do via that `value` input.
+* Click the top dropdown where it says `Single Symbol` and change it to `Categorized.`
-Select the `holc_grade` field in the `value` input and then click the "Classify" button.
+* We need to select the field we want to categorize on.
+Using the `value` input right below that top dropdown, select (or type in) `holc_grade` and then click the `Classify` button.
+* Keep the `A`, `B`, `C`, and `D` categories, but delete the last uncategorized one.

 ![]({{site.url}}/assets/img/posts/2023-09-richmond-nytimes/08_after_selecting_categorize_and_clicking_classify_small.jpg)

-Style the neighborhoods by double clicking on the entry in the table and editing the settings.
+Style the categories by double clicking on the entry in the table and editing the settings.

 ![]({{site.url}}/assets/img/posts/2023-09-richmond-nytimes/09_styling_outline_small.jpg)

-You can use the "Save Symbol" button to save this outline style and apply it to the other neighborhoods to save yourself some clicks.
+You can use the `Save Symbol` button to save this outline style and apply it to the other neighborhoods to save yourself some clicks.

-The "D" neighborhoods are our redlined areas.
+The `D` neighborhoods are our redlined areas.
 We want these neighborhoods to be outlined in red instead of black (I used `rgb(153, 0, 18)`).

+Save your styles by clicking `OK`.
 You should have something that looks like this:

 ![]({{site.url}}/assets/img/posts/2023-09-richmond-nytimes/12_neighborhoods_small.jpg)